-TRANSFER.
-In the communication phase, Alice can non-interactively and obliviously transfer a message s to Larry so that he receives it with probability p, as follows.
-This will require sending a sequence of n triples to Larry, where each triple contains two values encrypted with Larry's keys V_i and V'i .
+Transfer.
+We now describe how, in the communication phase, Alice can noninteractively and obliviously transfer a message s to Larry so that he receives it with probability p.
+She will send a sequence of n triples to Larry, where each triple contains two values encrypted with Larry's keys V_i and V'i , in a manner to be described.
 (In our application, we imagine that n probably need not be larger than about five to obtain satisfactory precision in the value of p, so that this sequence is actually quite short.)

-$$T_1, T_2, \ldots, T_n$$
+$$T_1, T_2, \dots, T_n \tag{2}$$

-First, Alice chooses a sequence of n keys K_1, K_2, \ldots, K_n as random values modulo q, and computes their running sums:
+First, Alice chooses a sequence of n keys $K_1, K_2, ..., K_n$ as random values in Z_ρ and computes their running sums: